 Dr. Randy Davidson graduated Summa Cum Laude from Lipscomb University with a Bachelor of Science degree in Chemistry, and he earned his medical degree from the University of Tennessee Health Science Center, graduating in the top ten of his class.
 He completed his internship at Methodist Central Hospital in Memphis, and completed his orthopedic residency at the Campbell Clinic in Memphis.
 Dr. Davidson joined the Mid-Tennessee Bone & Joint Clinic in January of 1991.

 Dr. Davidson is proudest of how far Mid-Tennessee Bone and Joint has come, emerging from a clinic that had outgrown its previous location and is now housed in a 50,000 sq. ft. state-of-the-art facility.
 Throughout his many years in orthopedics, Dr. Davidson believes the biggest change has been the increase in the number of procedures that can now be done as an outpatient.
-He believes this trend is a good one as the concept of minimally invasive procedures is less traumatic and allows for faster recovery.
+He believes this trend is a good one as the concept of minimally invasive procedures is less traumatic and allows for buy effexor.

 Personally, Dr. Davidson is proudest of his family.
 Both Dr. Davidson and his wife, Jeannie, grew up in Middle Tennessee and wanted to raise their children in a small town with a Christian school.
 They have been married for 35 years and they have six children, all of whom are alumni of Columbia Academy, and two granddaughters.
 Dr. Davidson still finds time to give back to the community through sports medicine and volunteering, serving as the team physician for all CA sports.
 He has served as a chaperone for CA’s mission trip to the City of Children orphanage in Ensenada, Mexico.